% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 ADAM17.
 A potential role in TREM2 proteolysis is not yet

 known.
-Using microglial-like BV2 cells, bone
+Using microglial-like BV2 cells, bone marrow-derived

-marrow–derived macrophages, and primary murine microglia,
+macrophages, and primary murine microglia, we identify

-at the cell surface and enhanced TREM2 signaling and
+surface and enhanced TREM2 signaling and microglial

-microglial phagocytosis of the amyloid β-peptide (Aβ).
+phagocytosis of the amyloid β-peptide (Aβ).
+This study

-drug target for modulating TREM2 proteolysis in AD.},
+modulating TREM2 proteolysis in AD.},

 cin = {AG Lichtenthaler / AG Tahirovic / AG Haass},